-Once the kidney fails, there are four options.
+Once the kidney fails, there are three options.
 None of these options are a cure but a form of treatment.
-The four types of treatment will be discussed below.
-Kidney transplant, peritoneal dialysis (PD), hemodialysis (HD), and palliative care.
+The three types of treatment will be discussed below.
+Peritoneal dialysis (PD), hemodialysis (HD), and palliative care.

 Peritoneal Dialysis (PD)

 This is a type of dialysis which the patient’s peritoneum is used as the dialysis membrane.
 The peritoneum is an anatomical structure which covers the abdominal organs.
 This natural organ filters the toxins and excretes waste from the body.
 The peritoneum has two layers which together forms a “pocket” called peritoneal cavity.
 Fluid is instilled into the peritoneal cavity using peritoneal catheter (Peritoneal catheter is implanted by the surgeon into the abdominal wall.).
 The dialysis fluid is instilled into the cavity by either gravity (CAPD) or a machine called cycler (CCPD).
 The fluid is left in for several hours, during that time, waste materials and excess fluids pass through the membrane and are then drained from the cavity via the peritoneal catheter.
 No needles are involved for this type of dialysis.
 It is done primarily during the night when you are sleeping.
 Once medical advantage is that is preserves your veins and arteries for future use.
 Patient of this type of modality have better blood chemistries, flexible schedules, independence, and above all are able to travel to anywhere in the world.
 It is also the self-esteem due to empowerment of the patient.
 More liberal diet compared to other methods, better “feel-good feelings” compared to hemodialysis and research has shown that patient of this modality has better transplant outcome compared to hemodialysis.
 The downside of this modality is that it requires home supplies and storage space, risk for infection, and requires dialyzing daily.